yszxh/CLIProxyAPI/MANAGEMENT_API.md

   - `Authorization: Bearer <plaintext-key>`
   - `X-Management-Key: <plaintext-key>`

+Additional notes:
+- If `remote-management.secret-key` is empty, the entire Management API is disabled (all `/v0/management` routes return 404).
+- For remote IPs, 5 consecutive authentication failures trigger a temporary ban (~30 minutes) before further attempts are allowed.

 If a plaintext key is detected in the config at startup, it will be bcrypt‑hashed and written back to the config file automatically.

 ## Request/Response Conventions